Object-Centric Diffusion for Efficient Video Editing: Efficiency Bottlenecks

-In our first round of experimentation, we observed the potential of ToMe in speeding up video editing, as a simple reduction of $1/16$ in key-value tokens reduces the model latency by a factor of 4$\times$.
-Nevertheless, its naive application completely breaks generation quality, as testified in~\cref{fig:naive_tome} (d).
+We observed the potential of ToMe in speeding up video editing, as a simple reduction of $1/16$ in key-value tokens reduces the model latency by a factor of 4$\times$.
+Yet, its naive application completely breaks generation quality, as testified in~\cref{fig:naive_tome} (d).
 However, we could restore an outstanding generation quality by applying two simple yet crucial tricks.
 Specifically, we \emph{i)} pair the token locations (both \textit{dst} and \textit{unm}), for the same network layer and diffusion timestep, between inversion and generation (see ToMe-paired~\cref{fig:naive_tome}(e)), and \emph{ii)} we resample the destination token locations for every frame (\cref{fig:naive_tome} (f)).
-We refer the reader to the supplementary material for more details about these ToMe optimizations. \paragraph{Faster noise scheduler} Although we observe that the commonly-used DDIM scheduler~\cite{ddim} suffers considerable quality degradation when reducing the number of diffusion steps (without any finetuning), we notice this is not the case with a more modern DPM++~\cite{dpm++}, that can operate with as few as 20 iterations.
-As illustrated in the example reported in~\cref{fig:naive_tome} (c), this replacement does not affect the quality of the editing, yet it impacts the generation latency tremendously.
+We refer the reader to the \supp{supplementary material} for more details about these ToMe optimizations.

-In the remainder of the paper, we refer to models optimized with these off-the-shelf accelerations as \emph{optimized}, and will serve as strong baselines to our proposed Object Centric Diffusion.
+\paragraph{Faster noise scheduler} Although we observe that the commonly-used DDIM scheduler~\cite{ddim} suffers considerable quality degradation when reducing the number of diffusion steps (without any finetuning), we notice this is not the case with a more modern DPM++~\cite{dpm++}, that can operate with as few as 20 iterations.
+As illustrated in the example reported in~\cref{fig:naive_tome} (c), this replacement does not affect the quality of the editing, yet it impacts the generation latency tremendously. \\\\ We will refer to models optimized with these off-the-shelf accelerations as \emph{optimized}, and will serve as strong baselines to our proposed Object Centric Diffusion.
+Such a baseline is extremely fast, yet prone to sporadic generation artifacts (\cref{fig:naive_tome} (f), \cref{fig:ablations_3d.v.2d}), that we shall fix with the following object-centric solutions.